phproberto/lib_sample/README.md

 ## 2. <a name="loading-library"></a>Loading your library.

-Loading your library is as easy as adding this on top of the place where you want to start using it:
+Load your library adding this on the script you needt to use it:

 ```php
 JLoader::import('sample.library');